keithalewis/math/apl.md

 multidimensional arrays.
 What follows is a mathematical description of the objects and operations on them he envisioned to scratch that itch.
-It is simply a matter of giving explicit names to the operations that can be performed on collections of data; what Iverson called "tools of thought."
+It is simply a matter of giving explicit names to the operations that can be performed on collections of data, what Iverson called "tools of thought."

 There have been many languages inspired by APL and this writeup takes liberties with the classical language.
 Let's agree to call it TPL, This Programming Languge.
 Our approach is informed by category theory and best practices for implmementing functional languages on current computer architectures.
 We take a purely functional view so no side effects are allowed and data cannot be mutated.
-Similar to Everett's many-world interpretation, this makes it easy to reason about programs mathematically, but can be computationally hard on computers.
+Similar to Everett's many-worlds interpretation of quantum mechanics, this makes it easy to reason about programs mathematically, but can be computationally expensive on computers.
 Using lazy evaluation, [optics](optics.html), and other implementation techniques can help with that.

-The _primitive types_ are booleans $\BB = \{f,t\},
+The _primitive types_ are booleans, natural numbers, integers, real numbers, and characters$.
-natural numbers $\NN$, integers $\ZZ$, real numbers $RR$, and characters $\CC$.
 The _types_ in TPL are [_categories_](cat.html) constructed from primitive types using (disjoint) union and cartesian product.

 Note the real numbers $\RR$ form a one dimensional vector space.
-_Strings_ are zero or more characters $\CC^*$ are a monoid under the binary operation of concatenation with the empty string as identty.
+_Strings_ are zero or more characters are a monoid under the binary operation of concatenation with the empty string as identty.

 The two main concepts of TPL are composition and (vector space) duality.
-It is just a matter of providing a language to manipulate sums, products, and exponentials in the appropriate category.
+It is just a matter of providing a language to manipulate sums, products, and exponentials in the appropriate categories.

 Now is a good time to remind yourself about [catogories](cat.html) and [vector spaces](la.html).